Upcoming Library Events

 Our 2025 Reading Challenge allows you to read books you choose while expanding your horizons.
 Discuss your choices, have fun, and win prizes!
 Participants will be able to discuss their progress on Facebook, by email, and/or via a monthly hybrid meet-up.
 Signing up qualifies you for a prize upon completion at the end of the year Hybrid in-person/Zoom meetings continue on the first Friday of each month throughout the year.

-In Person: Movie Night: "Funny Face"
+In Person: Movie Night: "Witness for the Prosecution”

 Wednesday nights at 5:30 p.m. in the Marc Jacobs Reading room.